 The two pilots never figured out the circle-to-land maneuver in the box.
 That only made things worse in the airplane.

-See: Accident: LR35 N452DA for more about this accident.
+See: Case Study: LR35 N452DA for more about this accident.

 We learn from our mistakes, no doubt about.
 This is true from our earliest days of learning to ride a bicycle, drive a car, and then to fly an airplane.
 But each step along the way increased the price of mistakes, both in dollars and injury.
 With complex, modern aircraft, we are afforded the luxury of full motion simulators that provide the lessons without the costs.
 We need to fully embrace that.